ThejeshwarAB/FaceDetect/README.md

 # FaceDetect

-Just a random experiment with OpenCV and Python.
+Just a random experiment with CV2 and Python.

 Thanks to www.realpython.org clear explanations.